predman777/pricing_nexp/README.md

 ## Excel Reference Integration

-This application was built to match an existing Excel-based pricing system:
+This application was built to match an existing Excel-based pricing system.
+All reference files and analysis tools are stored in the project's Reference folder:

+### Reference Files
+- Excel source files:
-- `Reference/tab1.xlsx`: Master pricing data and rates
+  - `tab1.xlsx`: Master pricing data and rates
-- `Reference/tab-2-only.xlsx`: Sample calculation for validation
+  - `tab-2-only.xlsx`: Sample calculation for validation
+- Generated JSON data:
+  - `dbf_master_data.json`: Master pricing database
+  - `detailed_data_analysis.json`: Detailed pricing analysis
+  - `formula_analysis.json`: Extracted Excel formulas
+- Python analysis tools (for reference only):
+  - Excel analysis and data extraction scripts
+  - DBF data processing utilities

-- Key rates and formulas extracted and implemented in TypeScript
+The extracted rates and formulas have been implemented in TypeScript and are now maintained in the application's data layer.

 ## Development Notes